Things to do in Leeuwarden: Leeuwarden Travel Tips from A Local Tour Guide. A Quick List of What to Do in Leeuwarden from a Local!

 This post is part of our City Tips from a Local interview series, where we interview locals for insiders travel tips about their city!
 Today, we’re chatting to Henk Leutscher, the local behind the wildly popular A Guide to Leeuwarden, which runs walking tours around the city showcasing Leeuwarden’s highlights, hidden spots, and best things to do in Leeuwarden.
 If you’re wondering what to do in Leeuwarden, read on for Henk’s top tips!

 Disclosure: This Leeuwarden Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Thanks for Taking the Time to Chat with Us, Henk!
 Can you Tell Us About Your Life as a Local in Leeuwarden, Netherlands?